EDUCBA Logo

 Introduction to MySQL Cheat Sheet

-MySQL Cheat Sheet is just a collection of all frequently used MySQL queries on a single page.
+MySQL Cheat Sheet is a collection of all frequently used queries on a single page.
 It can include queries for working with databases, tables, indexes, views, triggers, stored procedures, and stored functions.
-It might also include the basic queries to retrieve data from a table, search for data in a table, modifying data in a table, getting a count of rows, and so on.
-A list of such queries together forms a cheat sheet of MySQL.
+It might also include the basic queries to retrieve data from a table, search for data in a table, modify data in a table, get a count of rows, etc. A list of such queries together forms a cheat sheet of MySQL.
 Mostly the queries to CREATE, DROP, UPDATE, and INSERT are mentioned in the cheat sheet.

 Queries of MySQL Cheat Sheet